Langtang Valley Short TrekLangtang Valley Short Trek

 Altitude Sickness Problem during the Trek to Langtang

 Trekking to nearly 4,000 meters means altitude is a factor to be aware of.
 Altitude sickness (Acute Mountain Sickness, AMS) can affect anyone above about 2,500 m, regardless of fitness or age.
-The Short Langtang Valley Trek’s rapid itinerary means we reach 3,870 m on Day 3, so it’s important to take precautions:
+The Short Langtang Valley Trek’s rapid itinerary means we reach 3,870 m on Day 3, so it’s important to take precautions.
+Especially on this 5-day short trek to Langtang, you have to cover more distance, which can lead to sickness.
+Hence, trekkers must follow the preventive measures like Staying Hydrated, Walking Slowly, and eating nutritious meals.
+Moreover, if you start to feel symptoms like Headache, Dizziness, Vomiting, Lack of Sleep, Lack of Appetite, and short of breath, then inform your guide immediately.

 Having the right gear can make your trek much more comfortable.
 Here’s a quick Langtang Valley trek packing list covering the essentials you should bring: